bondagit/aes67-linux-daemon/README.md

   * select the "Add SDP file manually" checkbox and copy the previous Source SDP into the SDP field
   * press the Submit button
 * return to the daemon WebUI, click on the PTP tab and wait for the "PTP Status" to report "locked"
 * open a shell on the Linux host and start the playback on the ravenna ALSA device.
-For example to playback a test sound use: *speaker-test -D plughw:RAVENNA -r 48000 -c 2 -t sine*
+For example to playback a test sound use:

+          speaker-test -D plughw:RAVENNA -r 48000 -c 2 -t sine

 ## Notes ##
 <a name="notes"></a>

 * All the scripts in this repository are provided as a reference to help setting up the system and run a simple demo.
   They have been tested on **Ubuntu 18.04** and **19.10** distros only.
-* PulseAudio can create instability problems.
+* **PulseAudio** can create instability problems.
-Before running the daemon verify that PulseAudio is not running with  *ps ax | grep pulseaudio*
+Before running the daemon verify that PulseAudio is not running with:

+      ps ax | grep pulseaudio

+  In case it's running try to execute the following script to stop it:

+      daemon/scripts/disable_pulseaudio.sh

-In case it's running try to execute the script *daemon/scripts/disable_pulseaudio.sh* to stop it.
-If after this the process is still alive consider renaming the executable with *sudo mv /usr/bin/pulseaudio /usr/bin/_pulseaudio* and reboot the system.
+  If after this the process is still alive considering one of these two solutions and reboot the system afterwards:
+  * Uninstall it completely with:

+        sudo apt-get remove pulseaudio

+  * Disable it by renaming the executable with:

+         sudo mv /usr/bin/pulseaudio /usr/bin/_pulseaudio

+  Other methods to disable PulseAudio may fail and just killing it is not enough since it gets immediately re-spawned.